return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_entity_c.rst

 Description
 -----------

+When called with which set to V4L2_SUBDEV_FORMAT_ACTIVE the caller must hold the entity lock to access the returned configuration.

 Return the pad configuration requested by the which argument.
 The TRY configuration is passed explicitly to the function through the cfg argument and simply returned when requested.
 The ACTIVE configuration comes from the